 The Solution: Go out of your way to share with your team members the destructive potential of gossip.
-Reinforce that the subject of gossip is always at a disadvantage and that the individuals engaging in and spreading gossip are risking damage to their own reputations.
-Reinforce the need for people to ignore gossip.
-Encourage them instead to seek people out and ask questions if they have workplace issues or concerns.
+Let them know that the individuals engaging in and spreading gossip are risking damage to their own reputations.
+Reinforce the need for people to ignore gossip, and encourage them instead to seek people out and ask questions if they have workplace issues or concerns.

 Open, honest dialog is better than questionable allegations raised behind someone’s back.
 Your work in eliminating gossip will pay dividends in the form of a healthy workplace where individuals feel respected at all times.

 The Solution: Reinforcing a culture of accountability for results is critical to your success.
 Teach employees to use proper project management techniques, including identifying their completion and delivery dates.
-While dates sometimes slip, it is incumbent upon you to ensure your employee keeps his/her word and brings every project to closure.
+While dates sometimes slip, it is incumbent upon you to ensure your employees keep their word and bring every project to closure.

 Too many lingering projects drains resources and management attention.
-If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and as needed take action.
-Just as your employees expect 100-percent from you as the manager, you expect the same from them.
+If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and take action.
+Just as your employees expect 100% from you as the manager, you expect the same from them.

 The Solution: Meet individually and then as a group to review their communication challenges.
 Again, drawing upon your best feedback skills, describe in specific detail how this behavior detracts from workplace performance and success.
 Amplify that it detracts from their own performance.
 Offer to provide training on conducting difficult discussions.
 Observe the parties in action and offer ample coaching and feedback.

 Teaching your team members to conduct difficult discussions strengthens the opportunity for high performance to emerge and minimizes your need to serve as a referee.
-Instead of taking sides, train and yes, force the individuals to resolve their own issues.
+Instead of taking sides, train the individuals to resolve their own issues.